Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 To craft email messages that genuinely resonate with prospects, you need to segment your email list depending on shared interests, location, customer journey stages, and so on.

-From there, an effective email campaign uses personalization, automation, and other techniques to increase brand awareness, generate website traffic, build customer relationships, and promote products and services.
+From there, an effective email marketing campaign uses personalization, automation, and other techniques to increase brand awareness, generate website traffic, build customer relationships, and promote products and services.

 Just be aware of email etiquette and best practices, such as: